Gertjan423/index_test_course/chapter2.md

 *** =sct

---- type:MultipleChoiceExercise lang: xp: skills: key:bd49f62e12
+--- type:MultipleChoiceExercise lang:r xp: skills: key:f76fadf7c6
 ## A more precise way to filter?
 We've attempted to rewrite this semi-join as a filter.
 Will it return the same results?

 *** =instructions